By: Natural Healers Staff

 Individual states vary with respect to how many hours of training are required in order to practice under an esthetics or cosmetology license, but 600 hours of training is enough for a Basic Esthetician License in the majority of states.

-The National Coalition of Estheticians, Manufacturers/Distributors & Associations (NCEA) recommends the 1200-hour curriculum or its equivalent for NCEA certification.
+The National Coalition of Estheticians Association (NCEA) recommends the 1200-hour curriculum or its equivalent for NCEA certification.
 Holistic Skincare Practitioner Certification is also available from the Association for Holistic Skin Care Practitioners.

 Career Outlook